-The stream sampling reach is ideally 1000 ( $\pm$ 50) m long.
+The stream sampling reach is ideally $1000 (\pm 50)$ m long.
 Locations provided in the "proposed" columns in Table 9 and Table 10 are estimates.
 Field personnel should measure the 1000 m reach, taking care to stay within the permitted boundaries of the site and record coordinates.
 Specific coordinates at each site will be used for the life of the site.

-Stream sampling protocols reference several locations within the site, including the sensor locations for the aquatic site (S1, S2).
+Stream sampling protocols reference several locations within the site, including the sensor locations for PRIN (S1, S2) or the single sensor location at BLUE.
 Other locations provided to the field ecologists include the location of the streamside meteorological station and riparian transects.
 Benthic biological samples may be taken throughout the entire sampling reach, with locations chosen by the field ecologists at the time of sampling.
-Minimize benthic sampling in the sensor reach if possible (i.e., no more than 3 replicates for any benthic sampling module).
-See Table 8 for module-specific sampling locations and rule sets, and Figure 6 for the generic site layout.
+Minimize benthic sampling in the sensor reach if possible (i.e., no more than 3 replicates or any benthic sampling module).
+See Table 8 for module-specific sampling locations and rule sets, and Figure 7 for the generic site layout

 Table 8.
-Module-specific sampling locations, wadeable streams. \May occur at an alternate location if necessary.
+Module-specific sampling locations, wadeable streams.
+BLUE only has 1 sensor set (S2).
+May occur at an alternate location if necessary.

-Sampling module Location Surface water chemistry S2 and groundwater wells Dissolved gas S2 Isotopes S2 and groundwater wells Surface water microbes S2 Seston S2 Discharge Location chosen by field ecologists/HQ, return to transect unless morphology or flow changes significantly Reaeration Injection site upstream of S1, 4 sampling stations spread evenly between S1 and S2 Riparian habitat assessment Transects determined by HQ and provided to domain staff Benthic microbes Same location as periphyton samples Periphyton Locations determined by field ecologists within habitat types determined by morphology map; locations may vary from bout to bout Aquatic plants, bryophytes, lichens, and Transects determined on first sampling bout by field ecologists; return macroalgae to transects on subsequent bouts Macroinvertebrates Locations determined by field ecologists within habitat types determined by morphology map; locations may vary from bout to bout Fish Full 1 km permitted reach.
+Sampling module Location Surface water chemistry S2 and groundwater wells Dissolved gas S2 Isotopes S2 and groundwater wells Surface water microbes S2 Seston S2 Discharge Location chosen by field ecologists/HQ, return to transect unless morphology or flow changes significantly Reaeration Injection site upstream of S1, 4 sampling stations spread evenly between S1 and S2 Riparian habitat assessment Transects determined by HQ and provided to domain staff Benthic microbes Same location as periphyton samples Periphyton Locations determined by field ecologists within habitat types determined by morphology map; locations may vary from bout to bout Aquatic plants, bryophytes, lichens, and macroalgae Transects determined on first sampling bout by field ecologists; return to transects on subsequent bouts Macroinvertebrates Locations determined by field ecologists within habitat types determined by morphology map; locations may vary from bout to bout Fish Full 1 km permitted reach.
 Reaches determined on first sampling bout by field ecologists; return to reaches on subsequent bouts Sediment chemistry Two 250 m stations are established with in the 500 m sediment sampling reach.
 Sediment is collected from depositional zones within each station which may change bout to bout Groundwater wells Locations determined by HQ Rapid habitat assessment and Stream morphology From BOT to TOP marker (1 km sampling reach)

-Title: Aquatic Site Sampling Design - NEON Domain 07 Date: 05/23/2019 NEON Doc. #: NEON.DOC.003606 Author: S. Parker Revision: A
+Title: Aquatic Site Sampling Design - NEON Domain 11 NEON Domain 11 Date: 05/23/2019 е NEON Doc. #: NEON.DOC.003610 Author: S. Parker Revision: A